+Figure 33: Test Case 9 – Missing Input (Desired Arrival Time)

 4. Navigation Testing

 This type of testing verifies that all links present in the application, such as hyperlinks, buttons, or navigation menus, correctly navigate the user to the intended pages or destinations.